dear-clouds/userstyles/README.md

   <img src="https://dl.dropbox.com/s/l9gvd7z4jfdjozf/Presentation.jpg" width="500"/>
 </p>

-This was the base for Modernized.css but it hasn't been updated since then.
+This was the base for Modernized.css but it hasn't been updated since then and is honestly awful to read.
+I'll rewrite it after releasing [Better MDL](https://dear-clouds.carrd.co/#better-mdl).

 ### [✨ Install](https://dl.dropbox.com/s/4pztwg6b03jjswg/MDLDarkMode.user.css)